dmakeienko/tfenvgo/README.md

 > WARNING: this is my first project written in Go to learn it.
 It is inspired by `tfenv`, but is written without inspecting source, only documentation is used.

+Why use `tfenvgo` instead of `tfenv`?

+Here are reasons:

+1. Distributed as a single binary, easy to install
+2. `min-required` and `latest-allowed` doesn't have limitation as `tfenv`:  `tfenvgo` use real Go regex
+3. Ability to work with *pre-release* terraform versions (see `--include-prerelease` flag)
+4. `tfenvgo` is faster by around 50%

 ## Support

 Currently `tfenvgo` supports the following OSes